 RAVE Residency, created by Isabella Pers and Tiziana Pers with the collaboration of Giovanni Marta, is an artist residency program in the heart of the Friulano countryside.
-It welcomes an internationally renowned artist, inviting him/her to envisage and develop a research project in relation to this specific context, in the land and territory that Pasolini loved so much.
+Every year it welcomes an internationally renowned artist, inviting him/her to envisage and develop a research project in relation to this specific context, in the land and territory that Pasolini loved so much.
 RAVE is the only residency dealing with the role and responsibility of contemporary art in relation to the otherness represented by animals, and more generally with the need to rethink ourselves and our world through biocentrism.

 Furthermore, it supports contemporary artistic research, production, dialogue and diffusion, promoting non-specist thinking in an original and innovative art project.
 The residency takes place in a farmhouse inhabited by many animals that were saved from the slaughterhouse through Tiziana Pers’ artistic performances.
 They have been saved from consumer mechanisms and are now hosted and cared for in a natural environment thanks to a non-profit voluntary association.
 This aspect gives the place a unique, authentic atmosphere where it is possible to freely interact with the physical environment.